-Thank you for visiting my website.
-I am a PhD candidate in economics at UCLA.
-My research focuses on how human resource decisions within firms shape market outcomes.
-I generally enjoy any project that involves capturing interesting theoretical forces with data.
+Thank you for visiting my website!
+I am a PhD candidate in economics at UCLA studying labor and personnel economics.
+My research focuses on how human resource decisions within firms shape the overall labor market.
+I enjoy any project that involves capturing interesting theoretical forces with data.

 MA in Economics, 2020